betim/Lucy/README.md

 --------------------------------------------------------

-* Currently works on Unix/Linux.
+* Currently works only on Unix/Linux.

 ## License
 Copyright 2015 Lucy